How Much Does a Teeth Cleaning Cost? Everything You Need to Know

 3. Periodontal Maintenance – $350 to $500

 Periodontal maintenance is an ongoing treatment for patients with a history of gum disease.
 It prevents further damage and keeps gums healthy.
-Unlike routine cleanings, this treatment is performed every 3 to 4 months to ensure that bacteria doesn’t build up again and gum disease doesn’t return.
+Unlike routine cleanings, this treatment is performed every 3 to 4 months to prevent bacteria from building up again and gum disease from returning.
 It’s crucial for maintaining gum health in the long run, particularly for those recovering from gum disease.

 The PubMed study examines the impact of professional dental cleanings on oral health.
 It provides valuable insights into the importance of routine cleanings for preventing gum disease and maintaining overall dental well-being.